GoogleCloudPlatform/retail-data-to-ai-workshop/README.md

 <hr>

 ## [Optional] Learning Modules
 These learning modules give you a gentle introduction to Google Cloud's portfolio of LLM powered products.
 These modules are optional to try out if strapped for time.
-You can directly go to the capstone modules.
+You can directly go to the [`capstone modules`](capstone---autonomous-multi-agent-retail-supply-chain-solution).

 ### Learning Modules - series